 Every man exists as a member of several collectives, and of these collectives a select few identities have strategically been stripped from our people’s sense of self.
 You are a member of a family, a community, a nation, and a race beyond that.

 These are the natural classifications that have been given to all men, young and old, rich and poor.
 Only by the encroaching rot of modernism have these ties been weakened, and in many cases ultimately broken.
 Alongside this, many have been so bereft of these invaluable aspects of their identity that they have been led to hate themselves and their people, and even view their prevalence as detrimental to one’s well being.

 However, it must be noted that you exist as an individual, but you do so in accordance with your family, community, nation, and race.
 You must never exist in spite of them.
 To see yourself solely as an individual is misguided and lacks an ethical basis.
 Your actions are not your own in the sense that they almost always affect someone other than yourself.
-For better or worse, the decisions you make have ripples and echoes that radiate out through the variety of collectives you belong to.
+For better or worse, the decisions you make have ripples and echoes that radiate out through the variety of collectives to which you belong.

 Every group has a common interest in the form of survival, prosperity, and progress.
 What we see illustrated so well in our current age is also the prevalence of collective threats.
 In order to survive as a culture, a heritage, and a way of being, our nation must learn that its collective interests are fighting against its collective threats of replacement and enslavement.